 Small World Catering

 It's no secret that the carrot cake here has been known to spawn serious addictions, leading to impulsive bike rides across town to...

-A few years ago, the Brouwersgracht was voted the 'most beautiful street' in Amsterdam by newspaper Het Parool .
-It's a great a place to stroll and to see the waterborne action on King's Day.
+The newspaper Het Parool dubbed the Brouwersgracht the most beautiful street in Amsterdam.
+It's a great a place to stroll and to see the waterborne action on King's Day .